manuelbl/JavaDoesUSB/README.md

 ### 32-bit versions

-The Foreign Function & Memory API has not been implemented for 32-bit operating systems / JDKs.
-So it does not support them (and likely never will).
+The Foreign Function & Memory API has not been implemented for 32-bit operating systems / JDKs  (and likely never will be).